Robert J. LaRocca

 Mr. LaRocca graduated from Rutgers (Newark) Law School in 1977, with High Honors, where he was the Research and Topics Editor, Rutgers Law Review.
 Mr. LaRocca is a Magna Cum Laude graduate of Harvard College (1968), and a member of Phi Beta Kappa.

-Mr. LaRocca clerked for the Honorable Edward R. Becker, United States District Court, Eastern District of Pennsylvania (August 1977-August 1978), after which he became associated with the Kohn firm.
+Mr. LaRocca clerked for the Honorable Edward R. Becker, United States District Court, Eastern District of Pennsylvania (August 1977-August 1978), after which he became an associate and then a shareholder and director of the firm.
 He has participated in cases in the Courts of Appeals for the Second, Third, Fourth, Fifth, Seventh, Eighth, Eleventh and Federal Circuits.
 He has an “av” rating from Martindale-Hubbell, and has been elected to the American Law Institute.
-He is a Lecturer in Law on the Adjunct Faculty of the University of Pennsylvania Law School, and has been listed in Philadelphia Magazine’s “Superlawyers – Antitrust” for Philadelphia and/or Pennsylvania each year since 2005.
+He has served as a Lecturer in Law on the Adjunct Faculty of the University of Pennsylvania Law School, and has been listed in Philadelphia Magazine’s “Superlawyers – Antitrust” for Philadelphia and/or Pennsylvania each year since 2005.

 Mr. LaRocca is past chair of the Lawyers’ Advisory Committee for the Third Circuit.
-He serves on the board of directors of the Settlement Music School (MLC Branch).
+He serves on the board of directors of the Public Interest Law Center of Philadelphia.